Baby Come Back (Player song)

 "Baby Come Back" is a song by the British-American rock band Player.
-It was released in late 1977 as the lead single from their 1977 self-titled debut album, and was the breakthrough single for the band, gaining them mainstream success, hitting #1 on the US Billboard Hot 100 and #10 on the R&B charts in 1978.
-Their biggest hit single, the song was written and performed by Peter Beckett and J.C.
-Crowley, the founders of Player.
+It was released in late 1977 as the lead single from their 1977 self-titled debut album, and was the breakthrough single for the band, gaining them mainstream success, hitting #1 on the US Billboard Hot 100 for the three consecutive weeks of January 14, 21 and 28, 1978 and #10 on the R&B charts in 1978.
+Their biggest hit single, the song was written and performed by Peter Beckett and J. C. Crowley, the founders of Player.

-As reported on the American Top 40 replay broadcast of November 5, 1977, "Baby Come Back" was written after two of the band members had broken up with their girlfriends.
+As reported on the American Top 40 broadcast of November 5, 1977, "Baby Come Back" was written after two of the band members had broken up with their girlfriends.